microsoft/pxt/docs/blog/online-learning.md

 **Posted on March 10th, 2020**

+Many schools have closed or might soon close to help prevent the spread of illness.
+Educators may need to find ways to promote and continue learning for students without a classroom.
+We thought that it might be helpful to again highlight the learning resources we have with MakeCode that support online learning.

 ## Live Streaming from the MakeCode team & Community

 To help families with school closures, the MakeCode team will be streaming daily, Monday through Friday,